 - Tree trimmings and brush (tree limbs, branches, trunks and stumps) 4 foot lengths max or less and no more than 19 inches in diameter.

 - Leaves, pine needles, grass, small hedge clippings and weeds (placed in cardboard box or compostable bag)

 - Palm fronds and oleanders (These were previously not accepted.
 Now they are!)

 - Palm fronds and oleanders are not yet accepted into the green bins.

 - Click here for specific pilot program information which varies from other City collections programs.

-The amount of green and mixed waste allowed for each collection will be limited to approximately 10 cubic yards – picture a pile about 15 feet long, 6 feet high and 3 feet deep, OR roughly the size of a full size pickup truck bed.
+The amount of green and mixed waste allowed for each collection will be limited to approximately 10 cubic yards – roughly the size of a small compact car.